 Garjiya Devi Temple: At a distance of 15.4 km from Jim Corbett National Park and 6 km from Nadiya Parao Resort, Garjiya Devi Temple or Girija Devi Temple is a famous temple located in Garjiya village on the outskirts of the Corbett National Park in Nainital district of Uttarakhand.
 If you want to experience something different that connects you to the beliefs of the locals of that area, then you must pay a visit to Garjiya Devi temple.
 It is a temple of Lord Shiva and you will see a Shivalinga in the Garjiya Devi temple.
 The location is the biggest surprise for the visitors that make it an incredible ancient temple in that location.
 It is said that this temple is located in this jungle for years and as of now, it is under the archaeological department of the country.
 Now, this department looks after this temple and renovation work is on to give an advanced structure to this place.

 Corbett Falls - Waterfalls near Corbett: Corbett Falls is a scenic waterfall located at 28.1 km from Jim Corbett national park and 34 km from Nadiya Parao Resort.
 Corbett Water Falls is a picnic spot for tourist and surrounded by dense teak wood forest which extends its natural beauty.
 The best Part is Corbett Falls flow down from a height of 20 meters, with gurgling sound complemented by the chirps of birds.
 The cool clear water flowing from a height is attractiveness worth admiring.
-It is very much close to the well-known Kempty falls in Mussoorie, but Corbett falls is not spoiled by travelers and locals as evaluates to Kempty falls.
-Corbett falls area is a great place for camping, picnicking or relaxing.
+It is very much close to the popular falls in Mussoorie, but Corbett falls is not polluted by travelers and locals as it evaluates Kempty falls.
+Corbett falls in an area that is a great place for camping, picnicking or relaxing.
 Forest authorities have provided basic facilities for the guests.
-This is a best place to visit near corbett national park Regular transport services are available here so that nature-lovers can enjoy the beauty with convenience.
+This is also a good place to visit, and regular transport services are available here so that nature-lovers can enjoy beauty with convenience.
 Feel the tranquility extend all around and treat your eyes to the greenery extend all around while the birds are chirping in the background.

 Sunrise Point: Sunrise Point is the highest point of elevation in Jim Corbett National Park.
 It is surrounding area at Bhuwankhal Village (Kath ki Nao) and located at 23.2 km from Corbett National Park and 9km from Nadiya Parao Resort.
 From this point, the tourists can catch a glimpse of the two rivers – Kosi and Ramganga blending in together.
 You would also get a feel of British architecture through a famous an oldest bungalow built by British.